htlwienwest/da-vorlage-typst/README.md

 #autor[Your Name]
 ```

-Ths will render additional information to the section's heading.
+This will render additional information to the section's heading.